michaeluno/admin-page-framework/readme.md

 - Translate the language files in the [language](https://github.com/michaeluno/admin-page-framework/tree/master/language) directory to your native language.
 - Possibly more.

+### Browser Compatibility

+Internet Explorer 9 or below is not supported.

+The framework uses
+- CSS `flex`.

 ### Framework Core Development

 See the [contribution guideline](./contributing.md).